Dodgers vs. Yankees MLB Betting Odds, Trends & Prediction

 Los Angeles Dodgers DFS SPIN

-The Dodgers improved to 40-25 after beating the Yankees 2-1 in 11 innings last night.
-Teoscar Hernandez delivered the big 2-run double in the top of the 11th to put LA ahead Los Angeles looks for their third consecutive win on Saturday.
+The Dodgers improved to 41-25 after beating the Yankees 11-3 last night.
+Teoscar Hernandez hit two home runs in the victory and recorded 6 RBI’s.
+LA looks for the sweep on Sunday night.

 New York Yankees DFS SPIN

-The Yankees dropped to 45-20 for the year.
-Aaron Judge recorded two hits in the loss, he was the only Yankee to have a multi-hit game.
-New York looks to get back in the win column on Saturday night.
+The Yankees dropped to 45-21 for the year.
+Aaron Judge had another big game recording 2 home runs in the loss.
+Judge now has 23 home runs on the season to go along with .298 average.
+New York will send Luis Gil to the mound on Sunday night to hopefully get them back in the win column.

 Dodgers vs. Yankees MLB Betting Trends